astronomer/docs/astro/configure-deployment-resources.md

 ### Celery executor

 The Celery executor works with a pool of workers and communicates with them to delegate tasks and it's a good option for most use cases.
-Astronomer uses worker autoscaling logic to determine how many workers run on each worker queue on your Deployment at a given time.
-See [Worker autoscaling logic](manage-astro-executors.md#worker-autoscaling-logic).
+Astronomer uses [Worker autoscaling logic](manage-astro-executors.md#worker-autoscaling-logic) to determine how many workers run on each worker queue on your Deployment at a given time.

+See [Manage the Celery executor](manage-astro-executors.md#manage-the-celery-executor) for more information about configuring and running the Kubernetes executor on a Deployment.

 #### Benefits

 - Supports multiple worker queues, which lets you assign tasks to different worker node types.
 See [Configure worker queues](configure-worker-queues.md)
-- Workers scale with higher demand.
+- Scales workers with higher demand.
 - Provides a grace period for worker termination.

 #### Limitations